Analytics categorization sets

 • Categories and Examples Source - the single- or multiple-choice field used as a source for categories and examples.
 Relativity creates categories for all choices associated with the specified field and creates example records out of any documents where this field is set.
 Click Select to display a picker containing all single and multiple choice fields in the workspace, then select a field to use as the source.

 • Example Indicator Field - used to create new examples in conjunction with the Categories and Examples Source field.
 Click Select to display a picker containing all Yes/No fields in the workspace.
-Examples are created for only those documents marked with a “Yes” value in the field you select as the indicator.
+If this field is set, then examples are created only for those documents marked with a “Yes” value in the field you select as the indicator.

 Job information